Reinsurance Support Services Business License in Dubai: Cost and Requirements

 To apply for a Reinsurance Support Services Business License at Dubai South, applicants must prepare a comprehensive application package.
 Required documentation typically includes a detailed business plan, certified passport copies of all shareholders and directors, proof of residential address, bank reference letters, and a No Objection Certificate for any applicant who is currently a UAE resident under another visa.

 The Dubai South Free Zone Authority reviews all submitted applications and issues the Business License upon satisfactory completion of document review and fee payment.
-Ongoing compliance obligations include annual licence renewal, submission of audited financial statements, and full adherence to UAE Anti-Money Laundering and Combating the Financing of Terrorism regulations, which apply to all financial category licence holders.
+Ongoing compliance obligations include annual license renewal, submission of audited financial statements, and full adherence to UAE Anti-Money Laundering and Combating the Financing of Terrorism regulations, which apply to all financial category license holders.

 Foreign Ownership and Structural Options